MrBin99/django-vite/README.md

 - **Legacy Key**: `DJANGO_VITE_REACT_REFRESH_URL`

 If you're using React, this will generate the Javascript needed to support React HMR.

+### app_client_class
+- **Type**: `str`
+- **Default**: `"django_vite.core.asset_loader.DjangoViteAppClient"`

+This is the fully qualified name of a Python class that extends or replaces `DjangoViteAppClient`.
+This allows you to customize almost any part of django-vite's loader behavior.
+The most requested reason for adding this feature is customizing how `manifest.json` is loaded.

+See [Loading assets from a CDN](#loading-assets-from-a-cdn) for an example of using a custom class to load the manifest from S3.

 ## Notes